btomwhitehead/terraform-notes/README.md

 - Bypass the refresh step of plan / apply with `-refresh=false` flag.
 - Specify specific targets that you want to modify, that are resources, resource instances or modules using the `-target=resouce` flag.

+## Hanlding provider credentials correctly

+- Don't put them in code
+- Use variables when required
+- Read the provider documentation for the recommended method